 Off-site tutors may be used as part of the re-integration process, tutors are overseen by the relevant Assistant Head Teacher.
 Changes to number of hours of tuition provided can only be agreed with the Assistant Head Teacher as part of re-integration planning.

 Please note, Kent Health Needs Service tutors are not permitted to provide tuition on a private basis to families where a child is on the role of the service.

-Paired visits are carried out to risk assess the off site premises before any off site tuition can occur.
+Initial admission meeting are carried out to risk assess the off site premises before any off site tuition can occur.

 With regard to off-site tuition in the home, we ask that:

 - Parents/guardians do not smoke in the house whilst the tutor is present